privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

      * Set doTriggerChallenge to 'true' to trigger challenges prior to the login
      * using the configured service account.
      * This setting takes precedence over 'doSendPassword'.
-     * The value have to be a string.
+     * The value has to be a string.
      * Optional.
      */
     'doTriggerChallenge' => 'false',